 An LLC cannot have more than 50 members, not including the company’s employees.
 If membership exceeds 50, you have to convert your LLC into a public limited corporation.
 Keep in mind the right to transfer shares is restricted, and the public cannot be involved.

-Benefits of the Kenya Subsidiary Setup Process
+Benefits of Setting Up a Kenya Subsidiary

 While it can take as long as a year to set up your Kenya subsidiary, you’ll get the benefit of working in Kenya as if you were a resident company.
 Companies often choose to incorporate as an LLC because the structure works for both the parent company and subsidiary.
 Your parent company won’t be affected by litigation or other problems related to the subsidiary if you choose this option, and the subsidiary can operate using a structure that works best in Kenya.